 How to recognize Xanax addiction?

-In order to recognize Xanax addiction, it is necessary to understand this is a highly-addictive sedative.
 A person addicted to Xanax appears very tired and has low energy levels.
 They usually don’t have the motivation to socialize or engage in normal daily activities.

 You may also recognize something is wrong by changes in a person’s behavior, mood, appearance, or performance at school or work.
 These changes can be attributed to other factors, not just Xanax addiction.
 However, they’re telltale signs someone’s struggling with serious problems like drug abuse.